VelHRH/internship/spendbase/README.md

 ```

 JsonWebToken library is used to sign and verify jwt tokens, and bcrypt library was helpful with hashing passwords inside database.

+## Code organisation

+The application has a classic three-layer architecture with a data layer, a services layer and a controller layer.
+All constants used in the project are placed in a separate directory in the form of enums.
+The router has a convenient and easily scalable structure.
+The middleware folder contains the functions necessary for intermediate processing of requests, and the utils folder contains other utility functions.